mobily-enterprises/jsonreststores/README.md

 * All unimplemented methods will return a `501 Unimplemented Method` server response

 * It's able to manipulate only a subset of your DB data.
 If you have existing tables/collections, JsonRestStores will only ever touch the fields defined in your store's schema.

+* It will instruct the database layer to create indexes according to what's marked as `searchable` in the schema; this includes creating compound keys for the definind IDs (for example, a store providing `/bookings/1234/users/5678/products` will have `bookingId`, `userId` and `productId` as compound keys).
+You can decide the indexing style: `simple` (fewer indexes, but conplex queries won't be fully indexed) or compound (more indexes, and every query is guaranteed to be fully indexed).

 * It's highly addictive.
 You will never want to write an API call by hand again.